 These tips take advantage of a few of the specific features of the Canon EOS Rebel t3i.

-Use the Canon 270EX-II Speedlite - It's real simple to use and gives such better results when you use the bounce feature of the Canon Speedlite 270EX-II.
-You can also use the 270EX II on a slave setting which can be activiated by the Canon t3i flash that's built into the camera.
+- USE THE CANON 270EX-II SPEEDLITE - It's real simple to use and gives such better results when you use the bounce feature of the Canon Speedlite 270EX-II.
+You can also use the 270EX II on a slave setting which can be activated by the Canon t3i flash that's built into the camera.

-Have you ever heard of the EDFAT method.
-It is used by photojournalism photographers and it can be quite useful for Canon t3i shooters as well.
-It is a great technique to use when you want to tell a story with your photography.
+Have you ever heard of the EDFAT METHOD.
+That's an acronym for Entire, Detail, Frame, Angle, Time.
+It's used by photojournalism photographers and it can be quite useful for Canon t3i shooters as well.
+It's a great technique to use when you want to tell a story with your photography.

-It is really intended to be used when you are combining a series of photographs in an essay, but it is very valuable to use it when shooting a variety of individual photographs.
-It gets you to get away from the standard view that most photographers take.
+It's really intended to be used when you are combining a series of photographs in an essay, but it is very valuable to use it when shooting a variety of individual photographs.
+The EDFAT method helps you to get away from the standard view that most photographers take.